 Can I drink aloe vera juice on an empty stomach?
 Yes, there are no adverse effects.
 For balancing digestion and elimination: Take 1 tablespoon aloe vera gel in the morning on an empty stomach

 Can aloe vera remove pimples?
-The antibacterial properties of aloe vera gel are very effective in treating acne and reducing the redness caused by it.
+The antibacterial properties of aloe vera gel are very effective in acne treatment and reducing the redness caused by it.
 It prevents bacteria from infecting acne wounds and accelerates the process of healing.
 Its antifungal properties are useful in treating inflammation like boils and cysts on the skin.

 Can aloe vera get rid of dark spots?
 Yes, aloe vera has shown dramatic results in helping improve dark spots and pigmentation.